Pierfrancesco95/Portfolio/README.md

 ####  01 Project: "Tableau Dashboard: Inventory Status Analysis - The Look eCommerce Database"

 The goal of this project is to represent useful business insights about "The Look eCommerce" database using Tableau to make some Tableau dashboards.
 In particular, I decided to analyse the inventory status of the eCommerce.
 Showing KPIs, tables and charts, I first find the main problems and then I suggest what actions should be taken to improve the current situation.

+####  02 Project: "Locker Studio Dashboard: Users Analysis - The Google Merchandise Store"

+The goal of this project is to ...
+(DRAFT)